ES-1085/f2025-ds1-project-team/README.md

 Project title
 ================
-by jack, Ben, and Margaret
+by Jack, Ben, and Margaret

 ## Summary